 If OSA is left untreated, it can have a significant impact on your quality of life, causing problems such as poor performance at work and school, and placing a strain on your relationships with others.

-It is not always possible to prevent OSA, but making certain lifestyle changes may reduce your risk of developing the condition.
-These include:
+It's not always possible to prevent OSA, but making certain lifestyle changes may reduce your risk of developing the condition.

-- limiting your alcohol consumption and avoiding alcohol during the evening
+- limiting how much alcohol you drink and avoiding alcohol in the evening

 - stopping smoking if you smoke